The (Computational) Social Choice Take on Indivisible Participatory Budgeting

 Another large part of the literature focuses on the algorithmic aspects of PB.
-This usually concerns computing the outcome of PB rules and the exact complexity of welfare maximisation under different models.
+This usually concerns computing outcomes of PB rules and the exact complexity of welfare maximisation under different models.

 We will discuss these different aspects, focusing first on outcome determination (Section \ref{subsec:OutcomeDetermination}), then on the complexity of welfare maximisation (Section \ref{subsec:AlgorithmicSocialWelfare}), and finally on the other algorithmic problems that have been studied (Section \ref{subsec:OtherAlgorithmicProblems}).